hvarga/tuosde/the-ultimate-open-source-development-environment.md

 export EDITOR=vim
 ```

-Add the following lines to the `~/.vimrc` to enable syntax highlighting, line numbers, mouse support, saving cursor position, line highlighting and clipboard support:
+Add the following lines to the `~/.vimrc` to make Vim more user friendly:

 ```
 set nocompatible